dvidelabs/flatcc/README.md

     color: "Green Red"

-The following is only permitted if explicitly enabled at compile time.

-    color: Green Red
+_Unquoted multi-valued enums can be enabled at compile time but this is deprecated because it is incompatible with both Googles flatc JSON and also with other possible future extensions: `color: Green Red`_

-These multi value expressions are originally intended for enums that have the bit flag attribute defined (which Color does have), but this is tricky to process, so therefore any symblic value can be listed in a sequence with or without namespace as appropriate.
+These value-valued expressions were originally intended for enums that have the bit flag attribute defined (which Color does have), but this is tricky to process, so therefore any symblic value can be listed in a sequence with or without namespace as appropriate.
 Because this further